View Invariant Learning for Vision-Language Navigation in Continuous Environments: Method

 To ensure compatibility with the pretrained ETPNav model, we initialize the first linear layer $g_1$ as an identity matrix.
 This initialization preserves the original feature distribution at the beginning of training and allows gradual adaptation to varied viewpoints.

-The contrastive learning objective enforces feature consistency is between the standard and varied views of the same scene.
+The contrastive learning objective enforces feature consistency between the standard and varied views of the same scene.
 For each instance in a training batch, indexed by $(i, j)$ where $i$ denotes the batch index and $j$ denotes the panoramic view index, where $j \in [0, 1, \ldots, 11]$, corresponding to $[0^\circ, 30^\circ, \ldots, 330^\circ]$ heading angles., we define positive pairs as the features corresponding to the same heading $j$ under standard and varied viewpoints.
-Negative pairs are constructed by selecting features from the opposite heading within the same scene, indexed as $(i, (j+6)\ \% \ 12)$, and features from the same heading $j$ but from a different scene, indexed as $((i+1)\ \% \ \text{batch\_size}, j)$.
-This sampling strategy is illustrated in Figure~\ref{fig:cl}.
-The contrastive loss follows the standard InfoNCE \cite{chen2020big,oord2018representation,chen2020simple} formulation:
+Negative pairs are constructed from two sources: (1) random cross-scene negatives sampled from different scenes.
+For implementation efficiency, the latter is achieved by shifting indices within the mini-batch, i.e., $((i+1) \pmod{\text{batch\_size}}, j)$, and (2) intra-scene hard negatives by selecting features from the opposite heading $(i, (j+6) \pmod{12})$ The contrastive loss follows the standard InfoNCE formulation \cite{chen2020big}:

-where $q$ is the feature of the standard view, $k^+$ is the feature of the varied view of the same scene, $k^-$ are features from negative samples, and $\text{sim}(\cdot, \cdot)$ denotes cosine similarity.
+where $q$ is the feature of the standard view, $k^+$ is the feature of the varied view of the same scene, $k^-$ are features from negative samples, and $\text{sim}(\cdot, \cdot)$ denotes cosine similarity. $\tau$ is the temperature parameter, set to $1.0$ following standard practice.
 By jointly optimizing this contrastive objective with the navigation policy, the agent learns feature representations that are more robust to viewpoint variations without sacrificing performance on the original downstream task.